client9/client9-website-2017/content/post/20170529-translate-strftime-to-hugo.md

 ---
 date: 2017-05-29
-title: "Convert strftime time format to Hugo"
+title: "Convert strftime Time Format to Hugo"
 ---

 Convert strptime formats from PHP, Python, and Ruby to Hugo. <!--more-->

-Most languages use some variation of [strptime](http://pubs.opengroup.org/onlinepubs/009695399/functions/strptime.html) to format date and time values:w
-.
-Hugo is based on the [the time package](https://golang.org/pkg/time/) from [Go](https://golang.org).
+Most languages use some variation of [strptime](http://pubs.opengroup.org/onlinepubs/009695399/functions/strptime.html) to format date and time values.
+Hugo is based on the [time package](https://golang.org/pkg/time/) from [Go](https://golang.org).
 It uses the concept of the magic date as represented by:

 ```
 Mon Jan 2 15:04:05 MST 2006